-Jessica M. McClure, PsyD, is the clinical director of the Division of Behavioral Medicine and Clinical Psychology and Director of Mental Health Clinical Initiatives, Mind Brain Behavior Collaborative, at Cincinnati Children’s Hospital Medical Center.
+Jessica M. McClure, PsyD, is the Clinical Director of Behavioral Health, HealthVine, and Director of Mental Health Clinical Initiatives, Mind Brain Behavior Collaborative in the Division of Behavioral Medicine and Clinical Psychology at Cincinnati Children’s Hospital Medical Center.
 Dr. McClure has published and presented extensively on cognitive-behavioral therapy with children and adolescents. (e.g., CBT Express: Effective 15-Minute Techniques for Treating Children and Adolescents, McClure, Friedberg, Thordarson, & Keller, 2019)

-CME: Cincinnati Children’s Hospital Medical Center is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
-This activity has been approved for AMA PRA Category 1 Credit™.
+In support of improving patient care, Cincinnati Children’s Hospital Medical Center is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 For More Information or to Register